 |•||They allow you to combine multiple JDBC and JNDI data sources and make them available to be joined through a Domain.
 You can combine any number of data sources, including schemas from different databases, databases from different vendors, and different schemas within the same database into a single object.|

-A virtual data source may wrap a single data source for big data, or combine any number of JDBC, JNDI and big data data sources.
+A virtual data source can wrap a single data source for big data, or combine any number of JDBC, JNDI and big data data sources.

 Virtual Data Source Scenario